ODCleanStore/ODCleanStore/release-template/README.txt

    database instance in the indicated order.
 Alternatively, queries in ALL.sql can be executed INSTEAD of the numbered files.

-   Queries can be executed using the isql utility:
+   Queries can be executed using the isql utility (make sure it is the Virtuoso's isql utility!):
    > isql -S 1111

    Note: Using the isql utility is the preferred way to execute the queries.